gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-And then we could just follow regular object-oriented practice to override it:
+And then we can follow regular object-oriented practices to override it:

 ``` ruby
 module EE